marshallshen/blog/about.md

 permalink: /about/
 ---

-Thanks for visiting blog of Marshall Shen!
+Thanks for visiting the blog of Marshall Shen!
 He wants to let you know that he's super excited and hope you enjoy his posts..
 If you read any ;)

 Marshall is a software engineer at Groupon.
 He is also a recent computer science graduate from [Columbia University](http://www.columbia.edu/).